chronoscz/Peach/README.md

 See the section on "file types" below for an explanation of .grm, .lng, and .vcb files.

-The Resources folder has the following subdirectories:
+The Resources directory has the following subdirectories:

 - Balabolka : Contains the Balabolka utility for using SAPI5 voices.
 - eSpeak NG : An alternative way of making Peach talk.